distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 **Problems:**
 1. This significantly reduces capital efficiency for traders, and hence also reduces the precision/sensitivity of the futarchy price discovery process to small signals.
 This is a result of the fact that in the vast majority of cases, all trades will be reverted, preventing traders from converting their information edge into returns on their capital.

-2. It causes there to be a trade-off between how often you can use the knowledge gained from the futarchy market (and how often you do not have to take action at random, which may be very costly) versus the minimum signal which the futarchy market prices can detect.
+2. Creates trade-off between how often you can use the knowledge gained from the futarchy market (and how often you do not have to take action at random, which may be very costly) versus the minimum signal which the futarchy market prices can detect.

+This approach is best suited to contexts where the cost of randomly executing a (likely) sub-optimal action is bounded, non-existential and less than the value of the insights produced by the other reverted futarchy markets.

 - related links (especially the first)
     - [https://dynomight.net/prediction-market-causation/](https://dynomight.net/prediction-market-causation/)